-Name rings are used in the court of the Maer of Vintas™ as calling cards as well as a physical representation of social rankings in the court.
+Name rings are used in the court of the Maer of Vintas™ as calling cards as well as representing of social rankings in the court.
 The three most common metals used for the name rings are gold, silver and iron.
-A gold ring is sent to those of a higher rank, silver to those of equal or undertermined status and iron to those of who are below the sender.
-Name rings are often displayed prominantely to show visitors and callers.
+A gold ring is sent to those of a higher rank, silver to those of equal or undetermined status, and iron to those of who are below the sender.
+Name rings are often displayed prominently as a sign of status to visitors and callers.
 The Badali Jewelry artists have created Kvothe's Court Name Rings™ in your choice of solid iron, silver plated bronze, or 24k gold plated bronze.
 The Vintish™ Court name rings are officially licensed Kingkiller Chroniclereplicas through Patrick Rothfuss.

 We keep this item in stock for immediate shipment.
 This item comes in a black drawstring pouch with a card of authenticity.

 "Kingkiller Chronicle", "Name of the Wind", "Wise Man's Fear", "Kvothe", "Vintas", and "Maer", are trademarks of Patrick Rothfuss c/o Sanford J. Greenburger Associates.
 All Rights Reserved.